bigjosh/De-Harak-Clock-Controller/README.md

 # Running demos

 There are lots of demos and test patterns available.

-The `nh.sh` will automatically stop whatever script is currently driving the display (typically `clockmode.sh`) and run the specified script.
+Each has a command that the pipereader should know.
+Look in `pipereader.sh` for a list.

 For example, to start the sinbowwave pattern (a sinbow is a rainbow by with sine shaped color curves), you'd enter...

 ```
-./nh.sh sinbowwave.sh
+echo "sinbowwave" >/tmp/clockcommands
 ```

 Always remember to [restart clock mode](#start) when you are done!
+(Or chon should do it automatically at midnight)

 # Replacing a digit panel